manushig/ImageModel/res/Readme.md

 ##### ColorTransformationVisitor interface:
 It declares the visit operations for all the types of classes of type IGear which can be visited (# of gears allowed for a particular type, to get strength of particular type attack or defense, to get the count of particular gear type)

+##### IImageController Interface class:
+It is an interface that is refer by Subject for updating state.

 # ASSUMPTIONS

 1) This will support only RGB representation of images